Czech centre-right poised to take power after convincing election win

 Future of ANO in question

-Babis had previously said he would not take up his seat in parliament if his party is not in power, though there remains speculation that he could stand for parliament when Zeman has to step down in 2023.
+Babis had previously said he would not take up his seat in parliament if his party was not in power, though there remains speculation that he could stand for president when Zeman comes to the end of his term in January 2023 (or when ill health forces him to resign earlier).

-If Babis does step back from politics to concentrate on Agrofert, the would put a question mark over the future of his ANO party, which has remained very much his personal vehicle since its foundation a decade ago.
+If Babis does step back from politics to concentrate on Agrofert, it would put a question mark over the future of his ANO party, which has remained very much his personal vehicle since its foundation a decade ago.

 Babis fought an aggressive campaign, attacking the Pirates in particular for allegedly wanting to bring migrants into the country and for being slaves to Brussels.
-He also attacked ODS’s record on corruption – its last three premiers have resigned amid corruption scandals – and reminded voters of the austerity programme it pursued after the global financial crisis, which plunged the country into a deep recession.
+He also attacked ODS’ record on corruption – its last three premiers have resigned amid corruption scandals – and reminded voters of the austerity programme the party pursued after the global financial crisis, which plunged the country into a deep recession.

-He was able to deflect criticism of his government’s handling of the COVID-19 pandemic (Czechia’s has one of the worst per capita death rates in the EU, with 30,000 deaths) but voters appeared troubled by the rising cost of living and state debt burden, which the opposition tried to pin on him.
+He was able to deflect criticism of his government’s handling of the COVID-19 pandemic (Czechia has one of the worst per capita death rates in the EU, with 30,000 deaths) but voters appeared troubled by the rising cost of living and state debt burden, which the opposition tried to pin on him.

 Babis depicted himself as the stability candidate.
 To his largely older and small town voters, he is the “caring boss” who has given voters higher pensions, social benefits, tax cuts and a higher minimum wage.

-His vote in the poorer regions on the country’s northern rim largely held up (his tally slipped from 29.6% and 78 seats in 2017) but the opposition was boosted by a strong overall turnout, up 4 points to 65.4%.
+His vote in the poorer regions on the country’s northern rim largely held up (though overall his election tally slipped from 29.6% and 78 seats in 2017) but the opposition was boosted by a strong overall turnout, up four points to 65.4%.
 There was an especially strong showing in opposition-held Prague (at 70%) compared to the deprived north-eastern Ustecky and Karolovarsky regions at under 60%.

-Babis’ campaign was rocked by revelations in the Pandora Papers that he had secretly bought a chateau on the French Riviera through offshore structures, though it is unlikely this was influential with his core supporters.
+Babis’ campaign was rocked by revelations in the closing days of the campaign in the Pandora Papers that he had secretly bought a chateau on the French Riviera through offshore structures, though it is unlikely this was influential with his core supporters.

-Instead, Babis was largely undone by the failure to enter parliament of his Social Democrat (CSSD) allies and the hardline Communists (KSCM) – the largely unreconstructed heirs of the party that ruled the country from 1948-89 –who had often supported his party in parliament.
+Instead, Babis was largely undone by the failure to enter parliament of his Social Democrat (CSSD) allies and the hardline Communists (KSCM) – the largely unreconstructed heirs of the party that ruled the country from 1948-89 – who had often supported his party in parliament.
 His ANO party sucked up their votes – the CSSD lost a third of their voters and the KSCM half – pushing them under the 5% threshold.

 Around 20% of votes in the election were wasted on parties that fell under the 5% threshold – the largest figure ever – enabling the opposition coalitions to hold a majority once those votes were redistributed.